 Born in Tianshu, Gansu, in 1978, Cai Dongdong joined the People’s Liberation Army at a young age, taking up a role as a portrait photographer for enlisted soldiers.
 This job became his formal training in the medium, developing into a career path as he returned to Beijing and opened his own studio.
-Although Cai Dongdong no longer takes photographs himself, he still calls himself a 'photographer'; through the use of archival and found photography and installation, he creates half-fragmented realities.
+Although Cai Dongdong no longer takes photographs himself, he still calls himself a 'photographer;' through the use of archival, found photography, and installation, he creates half-fragmented realities.
 Taking readymade materials – a nod to Duchamp's Dadaist sensibilities – he pierces through the skin of these photographs with mirrors, arrows, and other objects, forming what he calls 'photo-sculptures.'

 Cai currently lives and works in Beijing.